NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

    * - Function Name
      - Description
    * - export_fv3_v16
      - Set variables to the FV3 default values for GFS v16 cases.
-This section will be removed once support for GFSv16 is officially depricated.
+This section will be removed once support for GFSv16 is officially deprecated.
    * - export_mpas
      - Set variables to the MPAS default values.
    * - export_gfs_physics